Queen's Theatre, Singapore: History

-1933-1938: Films like “Saramang”, an American pro-code action film, and Charlie Chaplin’s epic comedy film “Modern Times” were well received.
+1933-1938: Films like “Saramang”, an American pre-Code action film, and Charlie Chaplin’s epic comedy film “Modern Times” were well received.
 An Egyptian talkie entitled “Long Live Love” was re-screened due to the fact that Abdul Wahab, whose singing and acting have delighted local Muslim cinema-fans was featured in the principal role.
 The price was sometimes halved to attract more people.